This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 - Symptoms from cancer

-Several research studies are currently underway to study the efficacy of CBD to treat different conditions in dogs.
+Several research studies are currently underway to study the efficacy of CBD in treating different conditions in dogs.
 Watch this Denver news coverage to learn more about one study being conducted at Colorado State University College of Veterinary Medicine and Biomedical Sciences.

-Since CBD oil for pets isn’t yet regulated, there are some vital factors to consider when searching for the most effective and safe products.1
+Since CBD oil for pets isn’t yet regulated, there are some vital factors to consider when searching for the most effective and safe products, according to Dogs Naturally.

 - Is it organic?
-High-quality CBD oils are made from organically-grown hemp that are free of toxins.
+High-quality CBD oils are made from organically-grown hemp that is free of toxins.

 - What’s the THC level?
 Check every product for its THC potency.
 Some products contain higher levels of THC, which could be harmful to your pet.
 Look for products with less than 0.3% THC.
 All of the products we recommend are derived from hemp and, thus, should always fall below this level.